clearlinux/swupd-client/docs/swupd.1.rst

 ``bundle-remove {bundles}``

     Removes software bundles.
-Any bundle name listed after `bundle-remove` will be removed from the system, as well as all bundles that required the listed bundles, either directly or indirectly.
+Any bundle name listed after `bundle-remove` will be removed from the system.
+If the bundle is required by another bundle(s) on the system, a tree will be displayed to indicate which bundles are blocking removal.

 ``bundle-list``